-All configurations of the TOE intended to be covered by the current evaluation were tested.
+All TOE platforms covered by the current evaluation were tested.

-The overall test result is that no deviations were found between the expected and the actual test results; moreover, no attack scenario with the attack potential was actually successful.
+The overall test result is that no deviations were found between the expected and the actual test results.
+Moreover, no attack scenario with the attack potential Enhanced-basic was actually successful.